Criterion of unrecognizability of a finite group by its Gruenberg-Kegel graph: Proof of Theorem

 Since $G_1$ is cyclic, there is a one-to-one correspondence between the number of subgroups of $G_1$ and the number of pairwise distinct divisors of $|G_1|$.
 Since by Lemma~\ref{LieType}, $d(l)\le |\pi|+1$, it is easy to see that the number of subgroups of $G_1$ is bounded by a linear function of $|\pi|$.
-Now by Goursat's lemma, the number of subgroups of $G_1\times G_2$ is bounded by a linear function of $|\pi|$.
+Now by Lemmas~\ref{GensNumber} and~\ref{SupplNumber}, the number of subgroups of $G_1\times G_2$ is bounded by a linear function of $|\pi|$.
 Thus, the number of classes in the union (\ref{lll}) is bounded by a linear function of $|\pi|$.

 By Lemma~\ref{GensNumber}, each subgroup $T$ of the group $\Out(S)/C\cong G_1\times G_2$ is at most $2$-generated except in the case when $S$ is of type $D_4$, when $T$ is at most $3$-generated.
-Therefore by Lemma~\ref{SupplNumber}, if $S$ is not of type $D_4$, then the number of subgroups $H$ of $Out(S)$ such that $HC/C=T$ is at most $|C|^3 \le n^3 \le (2|\pi|+3)^3$; in the case of groups of type $D_4$ we have $|C| \le 4$ and possible need to apply Lemma~\ref{SupplNumber} twice.
-Moreover, the number of classes in the union (\ref{lll}) is bounded by a linear function of $|\pi|$, and therefore, $|N(\Out(S))|$ is bounded by a polynomial function of $|\pi|$, and it is at most $O(|\pi|^4)$. $\Box$
+Therefore by Lemma~\ref{SupplNumber}, if $S$ is not of type $D_4$, then the number of subgroups $H$ of $Out(S)$ such that $HC/C=T$ is at most $|C|^3 \le n^3 \le (2|\pi|+3)^3$; in the case of groups of type $D_4$ we have $|C| \le 4$ and possibly need to apply Lemma~\ref{SupplNumber} twice.
+Thus, the number of classes in the union (\ref{lll}) is bounded by a linear function of $|\pi|$ and the number of subgroups in each class is bounded by a polynomial function of $|\pi|$ which is at most $O(|\pi|^3)$, and therefore, $|N(\Out(S))|$ is bounded by a polynomial function of $|\pi|$, and it is at most $O(|\pi|^4)$. $\Box$

 \end{proof}